Destinations Greece The Cyclades Santorini

 Skaros Rock 4 min · Imerovigli centre 6

-InsiderThe on-site restaurant is Varoulko Santorini — the Cycladic outpost of the famous Athens seafood institution; reserve it separately, even non-guests do.
+InsiderThe on-site restaurant is Varoulko Santorini, the Cycladic outpost of the Athens seafood institution; reserve it separately, the way even non-guests do.
 The Pool Suites split inland- and caldera-facing, so confirm the orientation when you book.

-Andronis Group's original Oia property — home to Lauda, Oia's first restaurant, opened 1971 — 25 suites carved into the upper Oia cliff, Lauda restaurant on the same terrace, an infinity pool that's been on every other Greek-hotels listicle for a decade.
-One of Oia’s iconic caldera pools.
-Honeymoon-defining; absurd in the best way.
+Andronis Group's original Oia property, home to Lauda, Oia's first restaurant, opened 1971.
+25 suites carved into the upper Oia cliff, the Lauda terrace on the same edge, and a caldera-facing infinity pool.

 What it's known for